 There is nothing more compelling than a prospective patient seeing another cosmetic patient standing in front of them who has already experienced plastic surgery from you.

-Your staff can share her story and show would-be patients their results.
+Your staff can share their story and show would-be patients their results.

-Have your staff consent to the use of their photos, written testimonial, and shoot a video testimonial to use in social media and YouTube.
+Have your staff consent to the use of their photos, written testimonials, as well as video testimonials to use in social media and on YouTube.